 Recently, I was on the lookout for some new headphones, after my old ones perished.
 If there’s one thing I hate, it’s shopping for new headphones.
 There never seems to be a pair that ticks every box for me.
 What’s more, the quality is often not what I’d like.
 I’ve certainly yet to come across a pair that I could buy for life.
 Still, needs must, so I set about doing my research.
 And I was pleasantly surprised to find a pair that had pretty much everything I wanted.
-Welcome to my review of Veho’s awesome Z10 Headphones.
+I’d found the perfect digital nomad headphones (well, at least in my opinion!).
+Here’s my review of Veho’s awesome Z10 Headphones.

-What I Look For In A Pair Of Headphones
+What I Look For In Digital Nomad Headphones

 I’ll freely admit that when it comes to headphones, I’m something of a luddite.
 I spend a lot of time listening to music and podcasts, so obviously good sound quality is important.
 But being a sometime digital nomad has taught me a lot about what’s important in a set of headphones besides how they sound.
 All that considered, when I have to buy a new pair of cans I value good sound, durability and basic features done well – as opposed to shiny gimmicks.
 So the things on my wish list for a new pair of headphones were: